PROCRIT- erythropoietin injection, solution

 Keep PROCRIT and all medicines out of the reach of children.

-General information about PROCRIT
+General information about the safe and effective use of PROCRIT

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use PROCRIT for a condition for which it was not prescribed.
 Do not give PROCRIT to other people even if they have the same symptoms that you have.
 It may harm them.
 You can ask your healthcare provider or pharmacist for information about PROCRIT that is written for healthcare professionals.